-Gene Hackman delights movie fans with very rare public sighting
+Rare new photo of retired actor Gene Hackman, 92, delights movie fans

 The actor, who is 92, attended a show in Santa Fe’s Lensic Center for Performing Arts titled Broadway Confidential.

-It was billed as “an evening” with former SNL star Ana Gasteyer and Sirius XM Radio Host Seth Rudetsky.
+It was billed as “an evening” with former Saturday Night Live star Ana Gasteyer and Sirius XM Radio host Seth Rudetsky.

 Rudetsky excitedly shared a photo of himself alongside Gasteyer and Hackman on Twitter, writing: “Look who came to our show in Santa Fe!
 GENE HACKMAN!!!!!
 Ah!!!!
 The Posiedon Adventure!!!
 My fave!”